 1. How well are your product requirements documented?

-Fixed-price contracts presuppose solid understanding of requirements, the case when the project scope is documented in a specification, UI/UX design, and acceptance criteria.
+Fixed-price contracts presuppose a solid understanding of requirements, the case when the project scope is documented in a specification, UI/UX design estimation documents, and acceptance criteria.

 However, if you are still working out your requirements, if you have no clear vision of the product yet, and if there is not enough information about the scope, it cannot be fixed.
 Therefore, it’s a good prerequisite for work with a Dedicated Team.
 In this case your requirements can evolve continuously, along with your business, and the development process is change-friendly and highly responsive.
 Your time-to-market is minimized.